chapmancbVCU/chappy-php-starter/docs/database_seeders.md

 The call to create a new Faker Factory uses a static function called create.
 In our case we include 'en_us' as a locality since we are making contacts for "people" who are United States residents.
 This will ensure information such as state and zip follow US Postal Service standards.

 The variable `$numberOfRecords` is set to 10 by default.
 You can change this to any positive integer within reason for your case.
 The while loop contains statements for creating a contact and setting fake data to database fields.
 The if statement at the end is really important because the incrementor statement will be executed only when there is a successful save operation.
 This ensures the number of records you need are indeed created.

+The incrementor is only triggered when the record saves successfully, ensuring all records are created.

 <br>

 ## 4. Setting Up the DatabaseSeeder Class <a id="database-seeder"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>